 Most UK universities own accommodation which they rent out to students, commonly called ‘halls’.
 But many other housing options also exist if university halls are not your thing.

-Entry Requirements for UK Universities
+Entry Requirements for English Universities

 The facility for undergraduate admissions in the UK is The Universities and Colleges Admissions Service (UCAS).
 There are two rounds of applications each year.
 Find out more here.